How Yemen's Houthis control Sanaa and alarm the West

 Young men with AK-47s peer at cars passing through checkpoints where captured military vehicles carry signs saying: “Death to America, Death to Israel”.

-“They have a representative in the finance department who sits on the side and looks over all checks before they are processed,” the defense official said.
-If he’s not convinced, he confiscates the check and throws it into a plastic bag.
+“They have a representative in the finance department who sits on the side and looks over all cheques before they are processed,” the defense official said.
+If he’s not convinced, he confiscates the cheque and throws it into a plastic bag.

 “They have also started to appoint Houthi deputies as the heads of important departments in the defense ministry,” he said.